eositis/MegaFlash/firmware/README.md

 The linker of CC65 is capable of patching a binary file.
 So, no additional tools are needed to generate the output files.

 ## Development Guide
 The makefile generates the output files in two steps.
 Step 1 generates the new binary codes.
-Step 2 merges the new codes to the orginal ROM files.
+Step 2 merges the new codes to the original ROM files.

 ### Step 1 Code Generation

 To add a new code segment, you need to edit `iic.cfg` and `iicplus.cfg` files.
 A new segment and a new output file should be added.
-The naming of segment and output file is same as ROM4X project. i.e. `B0_C123` means address $C123 at ROM Bank 0.
+The naming of segments and output files is same as ROM4X project. i.e. `B0_C123` means address $C123 at ROM Bank 0.

 ### Step 2 Patching the ROM files